 A versatile musician, Sam is just as comfortable playing in a rock band as he is on the podium.
 He draws inspiration from his background in Gospel, Jazz, Musical Theater, and Christian Rock music, allowing him to flourish in many musical environments.
 Sam is freelance pianist and saxophonist, playing for weddings and special events in the Lancaster, Pennsylvania area.
 He also maintains an active private lesson studio, teaching piano, guitar, woodwinds, and brass instruments.

 Sam is trusted by others to deliver quality musical experiences that excite.
-He is currently the Elementary School Music Teacher at Linville Hill Christian School, where he teaches classroom music and directs several ensembles.
+From 2020-2021, he was the Elementary Music Teacher at Linville Hill Christian School, where he taught classroom music and directed several ensembles.
 He served in the public schools, both as a conductor of the jazz bands at Lampeter-Strasburg High School and band assistant at Solanco High School.

 Sam has studied conducting with Harlan Parker and Brian Norcross.
+He has also worked with Jerry Junkin, Kevin Sedatole, Richard Floyd, Jeffrey Grogran, and James Smart at conducting workshops around the United States.
 He is currently completing a Master of Music in Wind Conducting at the Peabody Institute of Johns Hopkins University.
 Sam received a Bachelor of Arts in Music Performance, with a concentration in Conducting and Saxophone Performance, and Business Administration from Franklin & Marshall College.
 Trained in music and business, he strives to value both the organizational and artistic needs of every ensemble.

 In 2019, Sam was awarded the Nolt Music Award, a grant that funds musically enriching projects at Franklin & Marshall College.
 This grant enabled him to curate and conduct a concert of Brahms A German Requiem for choir and orchestra.
 He was the proud recipient of the Courtney Adams Music Scholarship at Franklin and Marshall College.
 Sam was honored to receive the Fanny Thalheimer Memorial Scholarship and the Louis Blaustein Memorial Scholarship through the Peabody Institute.
 He is also the privileged recipient of the Women's Welsh Clubs of America Scholarship.